jp-999/Resume-Generator/README.md

 ## 🙏 Acknowledgments

 - Font Awesome for icons
-- Google Fonts for Poppins font
+- Google Fonts for typography
+- TailwindCSS for styling
 - ReportLab for PDF generation
-- Flask community for the awesome framework
+- Flask community for the framework

 ---